rkthrasher/Housing-Model/README.md

 # Housing-Model

-  This is a draft of Jupyter notebook working on a knowlege based competition hosted by [Kaggle](https://www.kaggle.com) pridict housing prices based of a number numerical and categorical features.
+  This is a draft of a Jupyter notebook working on a knowlege based competition hosted by [Kaggle](https://www.kaggle.com) pridict housing prices based of a number numerical and categorical features.
 I walk through some the exploratory data anlysis (EDA) used to make decisions on feature transformations, imputation, and deletion using a combination of statistical and graphical techniques.